Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Fermionic Harper Hofstadter graviton spectra

 We also remark that the system sizes of Fig. \ref{fig:hh_currentvsdensity} have only $N=4$ particles, leading to total Hilbert space sizes for the two fluxes of $\mathcal{N}\sim 2\cdot10^4$ and $\mathcal{N}\sim 3\cdot10^5$.
 However, as the lowest band only has $\mathcal{N}_{l.b.}\sim 45$ states in a particular momentum sector, these results cannot give a quantitative indication on the fate of the mode in the thermodynamic limit.

 In order to access larger system sizes, we now present projected ED (pED) results on the lowest band and real-space MPS results without band truncation.
-While the former neglects band mixing effects, the latter does not and provides a sanity check to the pED results.
+While the pED neglects band mixing effects which can produce shifts in the graviton energy (see App. \ref{app:band_truncation}) and broaden the peak when interaction strength is large, MPS does not and provides a sanity check to the pED results.
+In order to allow for a meaningful study with pED, we here use as interaction range $r_c=2$ and smaller overall strength $V=2$.
 In Fig. \ref{fig:hh_continuumlimit} we show pED spectra (chirality $\sigma=-1$) for a set of fluxes $n_\phi=1/q$ with $q=4,6,8,10$ and systems of $N=8$ particles (respectively $8\times12$, $12\times 12$, $16\times 12$ and $20\times 12$).
 The spectra are regularized with a flux-dependent $\eta=0.08n_\phi$ such that the precision relative to the graviton energy $\omega_G\propto n_\phi$ remains roughly constant.

 Importantly, the two operators, i.e., quadrupolar density-density correlators $O^\pm_{nn}$ (full lines) and lattice stress tensor $O^\pm_s$ (dashed lines), show very similar features even at fairly large fluxes $n_\phi\simeq1/6-1/4$ when the magnetic length $l_B$ approaches the length scale of lattice spacing.
 To provide a more quantitative statement, we show in the inset of Fig. \ref{fig:hh_continuumlimit} an overlap distance between the two graviton spectra: